 The analysis of nanofluids have received a notable attention because of their tremendous spectrum of applications including sterilization of medical suspensions, nanomaterial processing, automotive coolants, microbial fuel cell technology, polymer coating, intelligent building design, microfluid delivery devices and aerospace tribology.
 The term nanofluid, first coined by Choi [1], refers to a liquid containing a dispersion of submicron solid particles (nanoparticles) having higher thermal conductivity in a base fluid.
-It is noteworthy that these nanoparticles are taken ultrarefine (i.e length of order 1-50nm), so that nanofluids appear to behave more like a single-phase fluid than a solid-liquid suspension.
+It is noteworthy that these nanoparticles are taken ultrarefine (i.e., length of order 1-50nm), so that nanofluids appear to behave more like a single-phase fluid than a solid-liquid suspension.
 The nanoparticles used in nanofluids are usually made of chemically stable metals, oxides, carbides, nitrides, or non-metals, and the base fluid is generally a conductive fluid, such as water, ethylene glycol (or other coolants), oil (and other lubricants), polymer solutions, bio-fluids and other common fluids.
-Because of the enhanced heat transfer characteristics and useful applications, numerous investigations has been made on nanofluid under various physical circumstances.
-In this context, book by Das et al. [2] and the review papers by (see Ref.
-[3]-[9]) presents comprehensive discussions of the published work on convective heat transfer in nanofluids.
+Because of the enhanced heat transfer characteristics and useful applications, numerous investigations have been made on nanofluids under various physical circumstances.
+In this context, book by Das et al. [2] and review papers in